seanlikesred/flask-sheets-template-2024/docs/GOOGLE_CLOUD.md

 ![](/docs/images/google-cloud-enable-sheets-api.png)

-If you would like to use additional APIs in the future (for example Google Calendar API for a calendar integration), you will need to come back and enable them sepearately in the future.
+If you would like to use additional APIs in the future (for example Google Calendar API for a calendar integration), you will need to come back and enable them separately.